porscheofficial/speed-estimation-traffic-monitoring/README.md

 ## Contributing

-The Porsche Open Source Platform is openly developed in the wild and contributions (both internal and external) are highly appreciated.
+FARSEC is openly developed in the wild and contributions (both internal and external) are highly appreciated.
 See [CONTRIBUTING.md](./CONTRIBUTING.md) on how to get started.

 If you have feedback or want to propose a new feature, please [open an issue](https://github.com/porscheofficial/porscheofficial.github.io/issues).